ory/sdk/clients/kratos/python/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_login_request**
+# **get_self_service_browser_login_request**
-> LoginRequest get_login_request()
+> LoginRequest get_self_service_browser_login_request(request)

-Get Login Request
+Get the request context of browser-based login user flows

 This endpoint returns a login request's context with, for example, error details and other information.
-For an in-depth look at ORY Krato's login flow, head over to: https://www.ory.sh/docs/kratos/selfservice/login
+When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example